bashlund/pocket-messaging/README.md

 Runs in browser and NodeJS.

+## Background
+This is an event-driven cryptographic (Ed25519/Sodium) communications library based on top of `pocket-sockets` which implements the SSB handshake protocol with some added optional bytes for data exchange.

+Rationale:

+    - Using `pocket-sockets` to have a uniform interface for using both TCP sockets and WebSockets in the application.
+    - Ed25519 handshake where server public key is the known part (the SSB 4-way handshake protocol).
+    - Sodium stream encryption.
+    - The pocket-sockets layer does also support TLS encryption in the sockets layer.
+    - `pocket-messaging` brings a request/response (indefinite) cycle of communications between peers.
+This can make application code very sleak.

 ## Example
 For a quick glimpse of what it looks like to set up two participants exchanging call and response messages and then finalizing the connections, follow the example below:
 ```javascript